Looking for a few of the best companion plants to grow alongside your tomatoes this year?

 Companion plants exist for nearly all vegetable plants and flowers.
-At the same time, there are also some varieties of plants that can hurt another plant when growing nearby.
+And it can work both ways.
+There are also some varieties of plants that can hurt another plant when growing nearby.
+For instance, corn should never be planted near tomatoes.
+Both are heavy nitrogen feeders and will compete with each other for nutrients.

 Of all the vegetable plants that can go into a garden, tomatoes are at the top of the list when it comes to benefiting from companion planting.